malramsay64/personal_site/content/post/ideas/failure_of_epic_proportions.md

 This overhaul included changing how it handled the molecular calculations from the first method to the second method, something which I didn't realise at the time.
-In getting my simulations to work with the new version of hoomd, I manually entered a moment of inertia, calculated from each particle having a point mass of 1, however the total mass of the molecule
+In getting my simulations to work with the new version of Hoomd, I manually entered a moment of inertia, calculated from each particle having a point mass of 1, however the total mass of the molecule